nariai/tigar2/README.md

 <b>5.
 Visualization</b>

-You can visualize the estimated alignment by IGV as follows:
+You can visualize the optimized alignment by TIGAR2 as follows:

 <pre>
 samtools sort sample_opt.bam sample_opt_sorted